reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

  - Adrian Alvarez:
 >Hi, my name is Adrian Alvarez, I'm part of Team Violet 1 and I'm responsible for the 3D designs used in the robot.
 My expectations of this competition are to learn and to test my skills in robotics.
  - Reinaldo Belmonte:
 >My name is Reinaldo Belmonte.
-I am part of the Team Violet 1, I am the team's programmer and I'm responsible for the robot's moveset.
+I am the team's programmer and I'm responsible for the robot's moveset.
 My expectations for this season is to do my best with this project and, hopefully, end up in the first places.
  - Jose Zambrano:
 >I am José Miguel Zambrano, the team's mechanic, I am in charge of the robot's assembly and its proper maintenance.
 For this season I hope, alongside my team, to deliver a project that meets the expectations, in addition to representing my institution and my country.